Bubblemelon/C-Shells/Code Jam Practice/Gbus Count/README.md

 `g++ Gbus.cpp`

-`d`
+`./a < sample.in`

+To have the outputs placed onto a file:

+`./a < sample.in > sample.txt`

 [Go to Question Source](https://code.google.com/codejam/contest/4374486/dashboard)

 **I/O Files:**

-Sample.in - The sample input provided on the question page.
+sample.in - The sample input provided on the question page.
 A-small-practice.in - original small input file.
 A-large-practice.in - original large input file.
 [Their respective output files are of the same name but with the ".txt" extension]